 top of page

-A Horsewoman from Harlingen in the Scottish Highlands
+A Horsewoman from Harlingen in the Highlands - hiking in Scotland

 near A’Mhormhaich (Morvich) by Hans Faber

 May 2017.
-One of the Frisian bastards hiked the Cape Wrath Trail.
-A hike of about 300 kilometers through the remote Northwest Highlands of Scotland.
+One of the Frisian bastards hiked the Cape Wrath Trail in Scotland.
+A hike of about 300 kilometers through the remote upper north-western Highlands.
 Starting at Inbhir Garadh (Invergarry) all the way to the isolated lighthouse on the cliffs of Cape Wrath, and its café The Ozone.
-One might say, at the end of the Universe.
+One might say, at the End of the Universe.
 The fourth day hiking was both hell and heaven.
 A day of miscalculation, wrong turns, overconfidence, and of dumb decisions.
 But, in the evening, after the bastard had walked for thirteen hours straight, help came from a horse rider from his own hometown on the Wadden Sea coast.

 Unfortunately, things went wrong right away.
 After several kilometers of hard climbing, the bastard arrived at a waterfall that did not match the description with the Falls of Glomach.
 So, a lot of backtracking, and again a climb of 700 meters up Bealach na Sróine.
 At the top, it was windy and cold, and it started to drizzle.
 The little path along the Falls of Glomach was truly scarry.
-The guide book advises to be careful on this track in wet and windy weather.
+The guide book advises to be careful on this track in wet and windy weather, which it never is in Scotland.
 It is the highest falling waterfall in the UK.
 One hundred meters of free fall.
 The muddy path, just about 10 centimeters wide, clings to the slope above the waterfall, was eerie and barely visible.
 No possibilities to hold on to anything either.
 Only grass.
 A path and risk you only take when the alternative is backtracking many kilometers.
+Risk and effort, an exciting combination.

 After leaving the gorge and crossing River Elchaig, the bastard took his only short break that day.
 Some food and cold instant coffee.
 Knowing it was going to be quite a march if he wanted to make it to Strath Carran.
 He had to pick up his pace to make up for the time lost that morning.
 The road westward went through the beautiful Glen Elchaig.
 Full of wild deer and semi-tame Highland cattle and, of course, sheep.
 A sign warned for Highland cattle when they have calves.
 Plenty of calves everywhere.